al11588/FlaskHerokuAPIBoilerplate/README.md

 # Description:

-I created a boilerplate code that uses Flask and an API with JavaScript that is free for people to use who want to push it on Heroku.
+I created a boilerplate code that uses Flask and has an API called on by JavaScript that is free for people to use who want to push it on Heroku.

 ![Imade of website](https://raw.githubusercontent.com/al11588/FlaskHerokuAPIBoilerplate/master/image.png)